As soon as He was alone, His followers, along with the twelve, began asking Him about the parables.Mark 4:10(NASB)

 The parables Christ taught were generally kingdom parables, which provided understanding to those who were ready and willing to receive revelation about the coming kingdom of God.
 A clear distinction is drawn between those who were spiritually alert and had an ear to hear all that Christ was teaching, and those who were deaf and blind and resistant to the truth of the glorious gospel of God.
 A line is clearly drawn in the sand between those who were ready and willing to hear and understand, and those with a heart of stone and a mind that was closed.

 May we search the Scriptures daily to discover a deeper depth of truth and a greater understanding of Who Christ is, What He has done, and all that it means to those who are saved by grace through faith in Him.
 There is no limit to the things that God is prepared to show us in His Word, if we will get alone with Him and spend time in His Word and are ready and willing to hear His voice.

 Let us remember that as we study the Word, it becomes a mirror in which we suddenly see ourselves.
 But it we continue to look by faith, the mirror becomes a window through which we see God and His truth.
 May we respond to the truth we receive, by faith.

 Heavenly Father, thank You for Your Word and the truths it contains.
-Give me a teachable spirit, ears that are ready and willing to hear the truth, and a heart that is open and prepared to search the Scriptures daily, so I may grow in grace day by day and increase in a knowledge and understanding of the Lord Jesus Christ, of Who He is, and all that He has done for those Who trust in Him.
+Give me a teachable spirit, ears that are ready and willing to hear the truth, and a heart that is open and prepared to search the Scriptures daily.
+May I grow in grace, and increase my knowledge and understanding of the Lord Jesus Christ, of Who He is and all that He has done for those who trust in Him.
 This I ask in His precious name, AMEN.